smatechnologies/ibm-i-agent-docs/docs/configuration/configuration.md

 |              |         |              |              | - A value of 999 means do not delete.
 The save files will remain stored until removed by a manual process or by a job scheduled in OpCon. |
 |              |         |              |              | - The LSAM command SMARGZ can be used to drive the save file delete process.
 (Refer to [Commands and Utilities](../commands-utilities/commands.md) for more information about the SMARGZ command.) |

-## Job Scheduling Performing Parameters
+## Job Scheduling Performance Parameters

 The following table of job scheduling performance parameters describes some flags that can be used to bypass LSAM errors that would normally reject an OpCon/xps job start request.
 SMA recommends that these errors should not be bypassed.
 There are many strategies that could be used instead of bypassing errors.
 Please contact SMA Support for advice before setting these bypass flags to Y=yes.